PoshLemur/GPC2Macro/README.md

 I had plans to make the script more robust, but haven't gotten around to it.
 This script can take a full GPC2 script and extract every combo as a maco, naming the resulting macro after it's combo counterpart.

-The script even supports #defines.
+Supports calls to other combos and #defines.

 # Assumptions
 Combos should only have basic set_val(); and wait(); commands in them.